Wind power in the United Kingdom: Subsidies and taxes

-From 2002 to 2015, windfarms were subsidised through the Renewables Obligation where British electricity suppliers were required by law to provide a proportion of their sales from renewable sources such as wind power or pay a penalty fee.
-The supplier then received Renewable Obligation Certificates (ROC) for each MW·h of electricity they have purchased.
+From 2002 to 2015, windfarms were subsidised through the Renewables Obligation which required British electricity suppliers to obtain an increasing proportion of their sales from renewable sources such as wind power or pay a penalty.
+The supplier then received Renewable Obligation Certificates (ROCs) for each MW·h of electricity purchased.
 The Energy Act 2008 introduced banded ROCs for different technologies from April 2009.
-Onshore wind receives 1 ROC per MWh, but since the Renewables Obligation Banding Review in 2009, offshore wind has received 2 ROCs to reflect its higher costs of generation.
+Onshore wind receives 1 ROC per MWh, but since the banding review in 2009, offshore wind has received 2 ROCs to reflect its higher costs of generation.
 In Northern Ireland, a banding of 4 ROCs is available for small onshore turbines.

-Wind energy received approximately 40% of the total revenue generated by the Renewables Obligation, and ROCs provided over half of the revenue of the wind farms involved.
+In 2008, wind energy received approximately 40% of the total revenue generated by the Renewables Obligation.
+This cost was added to end-user electricity bills, and Sir David King warned that this could increase UK levels of fuel poverty.
 The total annual cost of the Renewables Obligation reached £6.3 billion in 2019–20, of which 67% was for wind power.
-This cost was added to end-user electricity bills.
-Sir David King warned that this could increase UK levels of fuel poverty.

 The government closed the Renewables Obligation to new onshore wind power projects in 2016.
-Support for offshore wind was moved into the government's Contract for Difference (CfD) regime.
+Support for offshore wind was moved into the government's contracts for difference (CfD) scheme.
 Support for wind power under this programme rose to £1.7 billion in 2020, with £1.6 billion of that total shared between six offshore windfarms.

-In 2023 there was an effective windfall tax.
+In 2023, in response to rising wholesale electricity prices, the government imposed a revenue cap on low-carbon generators, except those with fixed-price contracts.
+This was described as a 'windfall tax'.

 Costs

 The economics of wind power are driven by factors such as the capital, operating and finance costs, as well as the operational performance or capacity factor.
 These factors are in turn affected by issues such as location, turbine size and spacing and, for offshore windfarms, water depth and distance from shore.
 Operating costs and performance change over a windfarm's life, and several years of data are required before an assessment of the trajectory of these figures can be made.

 A review of financial accounts published by the Renewable Energy Foundation in 2020 showed that UK offshore windfarm capital costs rose steadily from 2002 to around 2013, before stabilising and perhaps falling slightly.
-Operating costs have risen steadily up to the time of the study, but financing costs have fallen.
-This picture has been confirmed by a comprehensive review of audited accounts data for UK offshore windfarms, which found that levelised costs rose from around £60–70/MWh for early projects, to around £140–160/MWh by 2010–13, before stabilising.
+Operating costs had risen steadily up to the time of the study, but financing costs had fallen.
+This picture was confirmed by a comprehensive review of audited accounts data for UK offshore windfarms, which found that levelised costs rose from around £60–70/MWh for early projects, to around £140–160/MWh by 2010–13, before stabilising.

 The Renewable Energy Foundation study also examined onshore wind costs, finding that capital costs had risen to around 2011 before declining slightly thereafter, while operating costs had risen steadily.
 Estimates of the levelised cost of UK onshore wind are older.
 A 2011 study by the engineering consultancy Mott MacDonald put onshore wind costs at £83/MWh, below new nuclear at £96/MWh.